Overview

 : Indicates that an invalid length for either the key or the IV was passed to the function.
 The valid lengths are 32 bytes for the key and 16 bytes for the IV 1.

-influences the randomness source for subsequent operations within the library that require random data.
+influences the randomness source for subsequent operations within the context that require random data.

 is used to set custom RNG as the randomness source for the library: